 Seeing as how I had 3 cherry glaze packets leftover from all those previous boxes from above, I tried to use them all up here.

 First, by placing on top of the crust.

 Adding PINK food coloring to the cheesecake filling.

 I then just globbed it on top of the cherry filling…….

 And added the remaining 2 packets of glaze to the top of the cheesecake…….

 See you at the Beach!

-August 19, 2019 Meet Spooky and Sparky They are the newest members of our family.
+Meet Sparky and Spooky They are the newest members of our family.
 They are rescue dogs.
 A mother and her son.
 Spooky is a Chihuahua, and Sparky is a Chug.
-A Chug is a Chihuahua/Pug mix.
-Sparky’s father…
+A Chug is a Chihuahua/Pug mix. …

 Meet Hurricane Hurricane is a Blue Mustard Betta Fish If you look closely you can see his mouth here.
 It kind of looks like he’s smiling. 🙂 Hurricane Acclimating Betta Fish are from Asia.
 They live in the rice fields. …

 I couldn’t think of a better start to Shark Week than this!